richarddushime/Hospital-Management-System-1/README.md

 ### 2, Fork the repository

-### 3, Clone the Repository in Htdocs folder  xampp
+### 3, Clone the Repository in Htdocs folder  xampp then run `git clone repositoty url`

 ### 4, Import The Database File